 Ingredients as published by the cat food manufacturer:

-chicken meal, brown rice, white rice, poultry fat, pearled barley, tomato pomace, whole dried egg, carrots, monocalcium phosphate, potassium chloride, salt, cranberries, dl-methionine, taurine, chicory root extract, yucca schidigera extract, sodium selenite, vitamins [vitamin A acetate, vitamin D3 supplement, vitamin E supplement, vitamin B12 supplement, choline bitartrate, niacin supplement, d-calcium pantothenate, l-ascorbyl-2-polyphosphate, riboflavin supplement, thiamine mononitrate, pyridoxine hydrochloride, folic acid, biotin], minerals [zinc sulfate, ferrous sulfate, manganese sulfate, magnesium sulfate, copper sulfate, cobalt carbonate, calcium iodate, iron proteinate, zinc proteinate, copper proteinate, manganese proteinate, magnesium proteinate, cobalt proteinate], dried Lactobacillus acidophilus fermentation product, dried Bifidobacterium longum fermentation product, dried Lactobacillus plantarum fermentation product, dried Pediococcus acidilactici fermentation product
+chicken meal, brown rice, white rice, poultry fat (preserved with mixed tocopherols), pearled barley, tomato pomace, whole dried egg, carrots, monocalcium phosphate, potassium chloride, salt, cranberries, dl-methionine, taurine, chicory root extract, yucca schidigera extract, sodium selenite, vitamins [vitamin A acetate, vitamin D3 supplement, vitamin E supplement, vitamin B12 supplement, choline bitartrate, niacin supplement, d-calcium pantothenate, l-ascorbyl-2-polyphosphate, riboflavin supplement, thiamine mononitrate, pyridoxine hydrochloride, folic acid, biotin], minerals [zinc sulfate, ferrous sulfate, manganese sulfate, magnesium sulfate, copper sulfate, cobalt carbonate, calcium iodate, iron proteinate, zinc proteinate, copper proteinate, manganese proteinate, magnesium proteinate, cobalt proteinate], dried Lactobacillus acidophilus fermentation product, dried Bifidobacterium longum fermentation product, dried Lactobacillus plantarum fermentation product, dried Pediococcus acidilactici fermentation product

 Nutritional information as published by the cat food manufacturer.*

 The manufacturer's published guaranteed analysis values normalized for moisture content.